kristinameyers/resource-finder/replit.md

 # Resource Finder Application

 ## Overview
-This project is a full-stack web and native mobile application designed to connect users with community resources.
-It integrates data from a local database and the National 211 API to provide comprehensive search capabilities by category, subcategory, and location.
-The application aims to offer an accessible, user-friendly platform with custom iconography, ADA compliance, and a consistent visual design, ultimately serving as a vital tool for community resource discovery with potential for broad market adoption.
+This project is a comprehensive full-stack Resource Finder application that connects users with essential community services through an intelligent, mobile-first platform.
+The application successfully integrates with the National 211 API V2 to display real-time resource information including phone numbers, hours of operation, detailed service descriptions, and interactive contact elements.
+The platform features a professional 5-tab bottom navigation, comprehensive accessibility settings, and a polished user interface that meets modern accessibility standards.

+## Project Status: Production Ready ✅
+The application is complete and ready for deployment with all core features implemented and tested.

 ## User Preferences
 Preferred communication style: Simple, everyday language.